jtr13/cctemplate/appendix_initial_setup.Rmd

 # (PART) Appendices {-}

-This chapter contains additional information regarding how to setup the GitHub repo.

 # Github initial setup

 Joyce Robbins

 ## Create new repo

+*Note: the instructions in this chapter are for the course instructor to create the initial community contribution repository.
+Students attempting to contribute their community contribution chapters should follow the [instructions here](github-submission-instructions.html).*

 Create a new repository by copying this template: http://www.github.com/jtr13/cctemplate and following instructions in the README.

 ## Pages in repo settings